 This helps avoid procrastination, which usually is due to a failure to understand the outcome of various options.
 When one does not know what to expect, they tend to do nothing.

 When you make the effort to write down all the pros and cons, you are actually forcing your brain to realize all the positive and negative aspects of the decision you are having difficulty with.
-That gives you the power to move forward and take action in the right direction!
+That gives you the power to take action in the right direction!

-Using this method of analyzing pros and cons may also help with commitment problems.
+Analyzing pros and cons may also help with commitment issues.
 It’s hard to make a commitment to something or to someone when you don’t have a good idea of the positive and negative issues.
 Making a list such as this brings it visually in focus.

 Franklin's Commitment Phobia

 Did Ben Franklin have commitment issues with getting married?
 He never officially married, but he did settle down in a common-law marriage with Deborah Read and had two children with her.
 She also had a child from a prior marriage.

 The first of the two children they had together, Francis Folger Franklin, died of smallpox.
 The second, Sarah Franklin, took care of her father in his old age.
 It was good he had her there.
 She was a dedicated daughter.

 I would not say Ben had a commitment problem.
 He probably analyzed the pros and cons of the relationship and settled on keeping it as a common-law marriage.